victoreeckh/Renewable_Energy_notes/pages/Exam.md

 						- *FF*
 				- *Shockley queissler limit* $\approx 30\%$
 			- Why can multijunctions increase efficiency?
 				- *Multijunction cells try to increase the limited efficiency of single cells (Shockley-Queisser) by increasing absorption.
-Absorption in a single cell is limited by long-wavelength *
+Absorption in a single cell is limited by long-wavelength (absorption limit, only photons with sufficient energy to let electron bridge bandgap are absorbed) and excess energy (thermalization limit, absorbed photons with energy higher than bandgap -> excess energy will be lost through heat dissipation).
+See figure.*
+				- *Multijunction cells try to reduce those limits and increase absorption by stacking multiple cells with different (increasing) bandgaps upon each other.
+The higher range of bandgaps allows to absorb photons with lower energy (higher wave length) ->decreases long-wavelength losses.
+Additionally photons with higher energies can be absorbed by subsequent cells with larger bandgaps which reduces thermalization (excess energy) losses.
+Finally as the thickness of the cell improves, also incomplete absorption losses decrease.*
+				-
 		- Wind #wind_EX
 		  collapsed:: true
 			- Some Crazy question for you to derive an equation a' and torque using Cq (yes CQ, not CT or CP).